 Hall of Fame

 Lincoln Center Moments is a free performance-based program specially designed for individuals with dementia and their caregivers.
 Join us as we bring Lincoln Center's unparalleled artistry to an intimate and supported setting.
 This program is free of charge and registration is required.

-To join the community and access registration, please fill out this registration form or contact [email protected] or 212-875-5375.
+To join the community and register for these programs, please fill out this community form or contact [email protected] or 212-875-5375.
 Once you have joined the community, you will receive a registration form by email.